 Will it be hard to adjust to hearing aids?

-take from several weeks to months for you to get used to your hearing aids.
-You
+It may take from several weeks to months for you to get used to your hearing aids.
+You may find that:

 Sounds seem strange.
 It's good to remember that hearing aids will not make you hear like you used to.
 And nothing will ever sound completely normal.
 If noises are so strange or shrill that they are distracting you, tell your hearing aid provider before you leave the office.